Introduction to product bundling

 What plan do I need for kits and bundling?

-The Indie plan is the best fit for most bundle setups — it includes full support for recipe-based products, component tracking, auto-manufacture, and component auto-manufacture.
+The Indie plan is the best fit for most bundle setups.
+It includes full support for recipe-based products, component tracking, Auto Manufacture From Orders, and component auto-manufacture.

-The Studio plan supports components and manual bundle workflows, but does not include auto-manufacture or component auto-manufacture.
+The Studio plan supports components and manual bundle workflows, but does not include Auto Manufacture From Orders or component auto-manufacture.

-If you have any questions about setting up your bundle workflow, contact Craftybase Support and we'll be happy to help.
+Still have questions about setting up your bundle workflow?
+Get in touch, and we'll be happy to help.

 Did this answer your question?
 Thanks for the feedback There was a problem submitting your feedback.
 Please try again later.